- Medicare Supplement Plan F and Plan N are similar except that Plan F covers your Medicare Part B deductible.

 - first three 3 of blood if you need a transfusion

-- up to 80 percent of foreign travel emergency medical care (based on plan limits)
+- up to 80% of foreign travel emergency medical care (based on plan limits)

 Can I enroll in Medigap Plan N?

-You are eligible to enroll in Medigap Plan N if you have Medicare parts A and B, and live in a Plan N service area.
+You can enroll in Medigap Plan N if you have Medicare parts A and B and live in a Plan N service area.

-However, since Medigap plans are sold by private insurers, there are situations when you may be turned down for Medigap coverage.
-For example, you may be turned down for a Medigap plan if you are under age 65 years old.
+However, since private insurers sell Medigap plans, there are situations when you may be turned down for Medigap coverage.

-If you are age 65 or older, the best time to enroll in a Medigap plan is during the Medicare Supplement open enrollment period or your Initial enrollment period.
+If you are 65 or older, the best time to enroll in a Medigap plan is during the Medicare Supplement open enrollment or your Initial enrollment period.

-During this time frame, you cannot be turned down for Medigap coverage or charged more, even if you have a medical condition.
-This enrollment period begins the first day of the month in which you turn age 65 or older, and enroll in Medicare Part B. Medigap open enrollment lasts for 6 months from that date.
+You cannot be turned down for Medigap coverage or charged more during this time frame, even if you have a medical condition.
+This enrollment period begins the first day of the month in which you turn 65 or older and enroll in Medicare Part B. Medigap open enrollment lasts for 6 months from that date.

 Medigap Plan F is sometimes referred to as a full coverage plan.
-Because Plan F’s coverage is comprehensive, it is very popular, despite having higher monthly premiums than some other Medigap plans.
+Because Plan F’s coverage is comprehensive, it is very popular despite having higher monthly premiums than other Medigap plans.

 Plan F’s monthly premiums vary.
 There is also a high-deductible version of Plan F, which has lower monthly premiums.